open-amt-cloud-toolkit/mps/docs/Local/installRPS.md

 2. Clone the RPS repository to the same parent directory where the mps directory is located.

 ```
-git clone --branch ActivEdge https://github.com/open-amt-cloud-toolkit/rps.git && cd rps
+git clone https://github.com/open-amt-cloud-toolkit/rps.git && cd rps
 ```

 !!!
 Warning
     Do not nest a microservice directory inside another microservice directory.
 The source code contains relative paths.
-The correct directory structure appears below, where *parent* is the your installation directory.
+The correct directory structure appears below, where *parent* is your installation directory.

 ```
 📦parent